Explicit Riemann-Roch spaces in the Hilbert class field: Interpolation on algebraic curves

 \subsection{Basic decoding}

-In the situation of the beginning of Section \ref{sec:geocod} we assume that we have received a message $r$ in $\bA=\bK^N$.
+Assume that we are in the situation of the beginning of Section \ref{sec:geocod}, and that we have received a message $r$ in $\bA=\bK^N$.
 Let $c$ be the closest codeword to $r$ in $C_\cL$ for the Hamming distance in $\bK^N$.
-Write and call $\epsilon$ the error vector.
+Write and $\epsilon$ the error vector.
 Let $f$ be the unique function in $\cL(E)$ such that $f=c\bmod Q$.
 The support of the error vector $\epsilon$ is the effective divisor $\Epsilon$ consisting of all points $Q_i$ where $\epsilon$ is not-zero.
 The degree of $\Epsilon$ is the number of errors in $r$.

-The principle of the basic decoding algorithm \cite{jlkh,svl} is : if $a_0$ is a small degree function vanishing at every point in the support $\Epsilon$ then $a_0r=a_0c \mod Q$ is the residue modulo $Q$ of an algebraic function $a_0f$ of not too large degree.
+The principle of the basic decoding algorithm \cite{jlkh,svl} is: if $a_0$ is a small degree function vanishing at every point in the support $\Epsilon$ then $a_0r=a_0c \mod Q$ is the residue modulo $Q$ of an algebraic function $a_0f$ of not too large degree.
 This function can be recovered from its values at $Q$ if $N$ is large enough.
-More concretely we let $E_0$ be some auxiliary divisor on $Y$ with degree at least $g_Y$ and set We call $\cP$ the subspace of $\cL (E_0)$ consisting of all $a_0$ such that there exists $a_1$ in $\cL(E_1)$ with $a_0r=a_1\bmod Q$.
+More concretely we let $E_0$ be some auxiliary divisor on $Y$ with degree at least $g_Y$ and set Let $\cP$ be the subspace of $\cL (E_0)$ consisting of all $a_0$ such that there exists $a_1$ in $\cL(E_1)$ with $a_0r=a_1\bmod Q$.
 Non-zero elements in $\cP$ are denominators for $r$ in the sense of Section \ref{sec:pade}.
 We just saw that every function in $\cL (E_0)$ vanishing at every point in the support of $\epsilon$ belongs to $\cP$.